FlyInkTV/FlyInkStream-Engine/README.md

 Be aware that not all codecs can be saved with all formats, as described in the compatibility matrix at the beginning of the README.

-To upload recordings to a remote location, you can use _MediaMTX_ together with [rclone](https://github.com/rclone/rclone), a command line tool that provides file synchronization capabilities with a huge variety of services (including S3, FTP, SMB, Google Drive):
+To upload recordings to a remote location, you can use _Fly Ink Stream Engine™_ together with [rclone](https://github.com/rclone/rclone), a command line tool that provides file synchronization capabilities with a huge variety of services (including S3, FTP, SMB, Google Drive):

 1. Download and install [rclone](https://github.com/rclone/rclone).